fireflycons/aws-toolbox/docs/en-US/Get-ATEBInstanceLogs.md

 ## NOTES
-For this to succeed, your instances must have the SSM agent installed (generally the default with recent AMIs), and they must have a profile which includes AmazonEC2RoleforSSM managed policy,
+For this to succeed, your instances must have the SSM agent installed (generally the default with recent AMIs), and they must have a profile which includes AmazonEC2RoleforSSM managed policy, or sufficient individual rights to run the SSM command and write to S3.

 ## RELATED LINKS